Numerous people rescued from flooded vehicles, homes in Attleboros

 Firefighters and police had to rescue numerous people from vehicles and homes in Attleboro and North Attleboro Monday night as flash flooding from torrential downpours swamped the area.

-The Attleboro Water Department recorded just over 8 inches of rain throughout the day.
+The Attleboro Water Department recorded 6.65 inches of rain throughout the day.

 Particularly hard hit by the flooding was North Attleboro, especially the area of Sheldonville and Paine roads near Cumberland where several vehicles were stuck and about a dozen homes were deluged with water.